littleredninja/phase_0_unit_1/week_1/6_technical_blog/my_reflection.md

 But seriously, I enjoy blogging and don't mind the process of writing articles, especially articles regarding my own opinion of things.

 I ran into some troubles with my css syntax, but I feel like this is a byproduct of feeling like I need to keep up and thus rushing through my studies and my projects.
 When I feel myself hitting a wall, I try to take a break and get a snack, but with this method of coping I may end up eating an awful lot of cookies, cakes and other tasty treats.
+I do find myself becoming more proficient in writing css though, and that is very encouraging.